-Overall, the ISBI's alternative investments portfolio had a return of 16.9% for the fiscal year.
-The alternative investments portfolio consists of interests in limited partnerships and other commingled vehicles that invest in venture capital, management buyouts, and other private placement activities.
-In spite of the setbacks of the previous few fiscal years, long-term results show that alternative investments remain the best performing asset class for the tenyear period ended June 30, 2004.
+Overall, the ISBI's alternative investment portfolio has provided the greatest return in the portfolio at 29.6% for the fiscal year.
+The alternative investment portfolio consists of interests in limited partnerships and other commingled vehicles that invest in venture capital, management buyouts, and other private placement equity strategy activities.
+In spite of the setbacks of the previous few fiscal years, long-term results, show that alternative investments remain the best performing asset class for the ten-year period ended June 30, 2005.